CodingTemple/Python.Flask.Blog/README.md

 ### Branch: 01-Starter
 - [ ] Basic application setup.
-Only working route is 'index'.
+Only working route is the 'index' route.
 No UI.